 But the thousands of claims instituted do point to high levels of police brutality, growing numbers of shooting incidents and illustrate concerns about the training and professionalism of the police.

-South Africa’s police minister, Nathi Mthethwa, told parliament last week that civil damages claims totalling R7.1 billion (about US$770 million) had been laid against the South African Police Service (SAPS) in the 2011 to 2012 financial year.
+South Africa’s police minister, Nathi Mthethwa, told parliament in April 2013 that civil damages claims totalling R7.1 billion (about US$770 million) had been laid against the South African Police Service (SAPS) in the 2011 to 2012 financial year.